WETA.org

 The free resources from Start with a Book build on what young children already like — dinosaurs, building, animals, sports, superheroes and music — so that parents, camp counselors, and others can have fun and interact meaningfully with children while helping to strengthen their reading skills.

-What you'll find on the Start with a Book website
+What is Start with a Book?

 How to use Start with a Book